juancwu/henkan/README.md

 As of now, for the MVP, this is the entire grammar for the unit converter.

-commands to do a quick copy of result of the last input commands show a help menu etc

 `<command> := <keyword> <command'>`
 `<command'> := <arg> <command'> | E`
 `<arg> := -<letter><arg'>`